As you write, it's helpful to have a literary elements list to maximize the power of your words.

 Learn how to become an author by studying the greats – the more literature you read, the more you’ll see just how often famous writers rely on literary elements to strengthen their writing.

-Common literary devices
+Common literary elements

 The most common literary devices used in literature, art, and everyday language are similes, metaphors, personification, hyperbole, and symbolism.